-What has resulted is one of the best well-versed and thoughtful CDs I have heard in a long time, with “The Other Country” drawing comparisons to Van Morrison (one of my favorites) and “Build A Wall” with its Irish-folk infused vibe.
+What has resulted is one of the best well-versed and thoughtful CDs I have heard in a long time, with “The Other Country” drawing comparisons to (one of my favorites) and “Build A Wall” with its Irish-folk infused vibe.
 It’s a mature offering – music for the thinking man – that a younger generation can appreciate.

 I’m an orphan though I see the world as new/